ScopeLang/Scope/README.md

 - `java`
 - `maven`

-After these are installed run:
+After these are installed, run:

 ```bash
 # Clone...